-Swing trading is when investors capitalize on swings in the market by holding on to a security for an extended period of time.
+Understanding What is Swing Trading and how it works: Swing trading is when investors capitalize on swings in the market by holding on to security for an extended period of time.
 Day trading positions last for less than a day while swing trading can last up to a week.
 It is used to trade numerous securities such as forex, futures, options, and stocks.

 In its simplest form, traders hold on to securities for an extended period of time to earn a profit.
 This can range from overnight to several weeks.
 The objective of swing trading is to identify a trend and find swings within that trend to make a profit.
 Technical analysis can be used to identify these swings and act on them.
 Both day trading and swing trading have higher risks and costs than typical investments.